CS 257: Introduction to Automated Reasoning

 Homework

 There will be 3 written homework assignments given in the first half of the quarter.
 The assignments contain problem sets that evaluate your understanding of the concepts and proof techniques covered in class and the reading.
-Two of the assignments also have programming components, where you will gain experience on using automated reasoning tools.
-Homework will be due before class (10:00 AM) and submitted on Canvas.
+Two of the assignments also have programming components, where you will gain experience using automated reasoning tools.
+Homework will be due by 11:00 AM and submitted on Gradescope.
 Please do not email your homework to the course staff unless asked.
-Solutions will be available online shortly after the deadline once every student has submitted their solution.- Assignment 1, released 10/2, due Wednesday 10/11
+Solutions will be available online shortly after the deadline.- Assignment 1, released 1/8, due Saturday 1/17

 Midterm

 There will be one take-home midterm exam, which will contain problems similar in style to the homework assignments.
 Preparing for the exam will enable you to reinforce your understanding of the key concepts and proof techniques covered in the first half of the quarter.
-It will cover lectures 1 through 8 (except for lecture 5).
-The take-home midterm will be released on Thursday, Nov.
-2, at 7:00 AM.
-It will be available for 48 hours until Saturday, Nov.
-4 at 7:00 AM.
+It will cover lectures 1 through 10.
+The take-home midterm will be released on Wednesday, Feb.
+11, at 7:00 AM.
+It will be available for 24 hours until Thursday, Feb.
+12 at 7:00 AM.
 The exam is expected to take 2 hours.
 A room on campus will be provided for those who wish to take the exam there.
 We ask that you take the exam at home if you are able as the reserved room will likely not be large enough to accommodate everyone.
-There will be a 1 hour review session on Tuesday, Oct.
-31, from 10:30 AM to 12:00 PM in Gates B12, where students will have the opportunity to ask questions.Final Project
+There will be a 1.5 hour review session on Monday, Feb.
+9, from 7:00 PM to 8:30 PM, where students will have the opportunity to ask questions.Final Project

-You will carry out a course project in the second half of the quarter.
-You are expected to work in teams of two, but may choose to work individually in special circumstances with permission from the course staff.
+You will carry out a course project in the second half of the quarter in teams of 2-3.
+You may use your existing research project if it is relevant to the course and the instructor approves.
+But, there will have to be a piece of your existing project that is explicitly carved out for the course project.
 You have two options for the course project:Option 1: Implement a decision procedure and an optimization of it.
 Present an experimental evaluation of your implementation.
 For example, the decision procedure could be the DPLL procedure, the optimization could be watched literals, and the evaluation could be (subsets of) benchmarks from the recent SAT competition.

 Option 2: Work on a research problem related to automated reasoning.
 Suitable projects include improving an existing automated reasoning technique, or applying automated reasoning techniques to solve a domain-specific challenge.

 You are encouraged to consult with an instructor to determine if your project is adequate for the course.
-The deliverables of the course project include:
+Please find a list of project ideas here.
+Alternatively, you may devise a completely original project.

 Course Policies